scokljat/scokljat/README.md

 ### Hi there 👋

 I'm Selma Čokljat.
-I'm a master of Electrical Engineering.
+I'm a Master of Electrical Engineering.

 - 🌱 I’m currently learning about full-stack development.